Published May 16, 2024

 Located atop Kaštel, overlooking the city, stands the recently renovated Museum and Gallery Center Sveta Srca (Sacred Hearts).
 Housed within the former Church of the Sacred Hearts, built by nuns in 1908, this center spans 480 square meters and serves as an excellent venue for lectures and concerts.
 Following its closure after World War II, the church was repurposed for the Archaeological Museum of Istria, with renovation efforts commencing in 1994.
 After 17 years of restoration (2011), Pula now boasts a remarkable museum and gallery center at this historic site.
 (Read More)

-Museum of Contemporary Art of Istria
+Gallery of the HDLU of Istria

 Ethnographic Museum of Istria